crisbal/PlayStoreLinks_Bot/README.md

 * If you need help please fell free to ask me.

-* If you find any bug or exploit please tell me: I will try to fix them or if you want you can fix them and I will include your changes in the project
+* If you find any bug or exploit please tell me: I will try to fix them or if you want you can fix them and I will include your changes in the project.
-Subimited linkme request with 10 apps and bot thinks that i requested more than 10 apps
-* If you find a way to improve the bot please share it with everybody.
+* If you find a way to improve the bot, please share it with everybody.

 ####LICENSE